Streak shows you the pipeline. Fasrad moves it.

 A pipeline you watch vs. a pipeline that works itself

 Streak is a CRM that lives as boxes and pipelines inside your Gmail inbox.
-That's its real advantage: there's no second app, no syncing, no export.
-You see a deal where the email already is, and for people who hate leaving their inbox that proximity is the entire reason to use it.
-It's genuinely good at that.
+There's no second app, no syncing, no export — you see a deal where the email already is, which is the whole reason people who never leave their inbox reach for it.

 The catch is that every stage move, every note, every "follow up Thursday" is still something you do by hand.
 Streak shows you the box is sitting in 'Awaiting reply' for nine days.
 It doesn't write the nudge.
 Fasrad starts where Streak stops: it reads the last message in the thread, drafts a reply that references what was actually said, logs the interaction, and moves the contact's stage the moment you send.